awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-capacity-rebalancing.md

 For more information to help you understand different aspects of working with lifecycle hooks, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.

-**Note**
+## Limitations<a name="capacity-rebalancing-limitations"></a>
++ Amazon EC2 Auto Scaling can terminate the instance that receives the rebalance notification only if it isn't protected from scale in\.
++ Your application should be able to handle the possibility of a Spot Instance being interrupted early\.
+For example, when an instance begins termination, Amazon EC2 Auto Scaling waits for the instance to terminate\.
+If the Auto Scaling group is behind an Elastic Load Balancing load balancer, Amazon EC2 Auto Scaling waits for the instance to deregister from the load balancer before calling the termination lifecycle hook \(if configured\)\.
+If the time to deregister the instance and complete lifecycle actions takes too long, the instance might be interrupted while Amazon EC2 Auto Scaling is waiting for the instance to terminate\.

+  It is also not always possible for Amazon EC2 to send the rebalance recommendation signal before the two\-minute Spot Instance interruption notice\.
+In some cases, the rebalance recommendation signal can arrive along with the two\-minute interruption notice\.

+  In cases where an instance receives a final two\-minute interruption notice, Amazon EC2 Auto Scaling calls the termination lifecycle hook and attempts to launch a replacement immediately\.
-Support for Capacity Rebalancing is available in all commercial AWS Regions where Amazon EC2 Auto Scaling is available, excluding the Middle East \(UAE\) Region\.
++ Support for Capacity Rebalancing is available in all commercial AWS Regions where Amazon EC2 Auto Scaling is available, excluding the Middle East \(UAE\) Region\.